paulrobello/parllama/parllama/help.md

 ## PAR Ollama Workflows
-The app is separated into 3 sections.
+The app is separated into various sections.
 * Local models (models that have already be pulled / created on your machine)
 * Site models (models that can be pulled from ollama.com)
 * Creation / Editing / Utils (This area helps you create new models from scratch or by repackaging / quantizing existing models).
 Work in progress
+* Chatting with models and Custom prompts to easily start new chats

 ## Global keys